carnellj/spmia-chapter2/README.md

 If everything builds successfully you should see a message indicating that the build was successful.

-# Running the Application for Chapter 2
+# Running the services for Chapter 2

 Now we are going to use docker-compose to start the actual image.
 To start the docker image, change to the docker-compose directory in your chapter 2 source code.
 Issue the following docker-compose command: